davxy/datawok-posts/posts/discrete-logarithm.md

 ### Non-Interactive Chaum-Pedersen DLEQ Protocol

+The idea is basically the same used for the *Schnorr* signature.

-In this protocol the challenge `c` is computed as:
+The challenge `c` is computed as:

     c = H(y₁ || y₂ || r₁ || r₂).

 ## Diffie-Hellman Key Exchange Protocol

-The protocol is used to securely generate a shared secret between two parties `A` and `B`.
+The protocol is used to generate a shared secret between two parties `A` and `B`.

-Parameters:
+Setup:
 - `G`: cyclic group with order `n`
 - `g ∈ G`: a generator for `G`
 - `a ∈ Zₙ*`: `A` secret key